qazi9amaan/InstantCloudTransfer/README.md

 # InstantCloudTransfer
 Instantly Transfer your files anywhere using CloudStorage.

-WHAT IS IT?

 Transfer your files any-where anytime using cloud Storage, without any Signup Login.
 The content is to be upload to Amazon Web Services for instant transfer rate and available storage, and the person/ client from other side can access the data anywhere just downlaoding it from the broadcast with unique broadCastName and broadCastRoom.

-HOW IT WORKS?

- Files are uploaded to cloud Storage any-where anytime with a specific BroadCastCannel(BroadCastName,BroadCastRoom).This BroadCastCannel is later used to access the data uploaded to the Cloud, if it is a single Transfer upon downloading the file the BroadCastCannel is closed.

-LATER IMPROVEMENTS

-   Download the broadcast using  a short sharable url .

 Language Used :
 1. PHP / Basic HTML